Meet Our Board of Directors

 Gigot is an IT engineer for Navy Federal Credit Union.
-His favorite activities include spending time with family, skiing, mountain biking, wine, travel and family.
+His favorite activities include spending time with family, skiing, mountain biking and travel.
 He and his wife, Eli, have one son who was adopted from Guatemala and is currently attending the University of York in England.
 Gigot embraces the opportunities at Latin American Heritage Camp to learn about and celebrate his son’s ethnicity.
 Gigot has been a presenter and food coordinator at Latin American Heritage Camp for several years.
 Gigot is moved by the positive, lasting and loving impact that camp has on attendees.
-He looks forward to helping HCAF’s mission to be a post adoption resource and advocate for children and families with diverse heritages.
+He enjoys supporting HCAF’s mission to be a post adoption resource and advocate for children and families with diverse heritages.
 Spreading the word about the importance and value of Heritage Camps and helping steer HCAF to a lasting and vibrant future are some of Gigot’s greatest passions.